elemental/elemental-web/source/doc-dev/core/dist_matrix.rst

       Return the leading dimension of the local matrix stored by a particular process.

+   .. cpp:function:: Matrix<T>& Matrix()
+   .. cpp:function:: const Matrix<T>& LockedMatrix() const

+      Return an (immutable) reference to the local matrix.

    .. cpp:function:: size_t AllocatedMemory() const

       Return the number of entries of type `T` that we have locally allocated space for.

+   .. cpp:function:: T* Buffer()
+   .. cpp:function:: const T* LockedBuffer() const

+      Return an (immutable) pointer to the local matrix's buffer.

+   .. cpp:function:: T* Buffer( int iLoc, int jLoc )
+   .. cpp:function:: const T* LockedBuffer( int iLoc, int jLoc ) const

+      Return an (immutable) pointer to the portion of the local buffer that stores entry `(iLoc,jLoc)`.

+   .. rubric:: Distribution information

    .. cpp:function:: const Grid& Grid() const

       Return the grid that this distributed matrix is distributed over.

-   .. cpp:function:: T* Buffer( int iLoc=0, int jLoc=0 )
-   .. cpp:function:: const T* LockedBuffer( int iLoc=0, int jLoc=0 ) const

-      Return an (immutable) pointer to the portion of the local buffer that stores entry `(iLoc,jLoc)`.

-   .. cpp:function:: Matrix<T>& Matrix()
-   .. cpp:function:: const Matrix<T>& LockedMatrix() const

-      Return an (immutable) reference to the local matrix.

-   .. rubric:: Distribution details

-   .. cpp:function:: mpi::Comm ColComm() const
+   .. cpp:function:: bool ColConstrained() const
-   .. cpp:function:: int ColRank() const
+   .. cpp:function:: bool RowConstrained() const

+      Return whether or not the column (row) alignment is constrained.

    .. cpp:function:: int ColAlign() const
+   .. cpp:function:: int RowAlign() const

+      Return the rank of the member of our :cpp:func:`ColComm` or :cpp:func:`RowComm` assigned to the top-left entry of the matrix.

    .. cpp:function:: int ColShift() const
-   .. cpp:function:: int ColStride() const
+   .. cpp:function:: int RowShift() const

-      Return the communicator used to distribute each column of the matrix, this process's rank in it, which process owns the first entry, what our first locally owned entry would be, and how many processes are in the column communicator, respectively.
+      Return the first row or column to be locally assigned to this process, respectively.

-   .. cpp:function:: mpi::Comm RowComm() const
+   .. cpp:function:: int ColRank() const
    .. cpp:function:: int RowRank() const
-   .. cpp:function:: int RowAlign() const
-   .. cpp:function:: int RowShift() const
-   .. cpp:function:: int RowStride() const

-      Return the communicator used to distribute each row of the matrix, this process's rank in it, which process owns the first entry, what our first locally owned entry would be, and how many processes are in the row communicator, respectively.

-   .. cpp:function:: bool ColConstrained() const
-   .. cpp:function:: bool RowConstrained() const

-      Return whether or not the column (row) alignment is constrained.

-   .. cpp:function:: void FreeAlignments()

-      Free all alignment constaints.

-   .. cpp:function:: elem::DistData DistData() const

-      Returns a description of the distribution and alignment information

-   .. cpp:function:: mpi::Comm DistComm() const
+      Return our rank in our :cpp:func:`ColComm` or :cpp:func:`RowComm`, respectively.

    .. cpp:function:: int DistRank() const
+   .. cpp:function:: int CrossRank() const
+   .. cpp:function:: int RedundantRank() const

+      Return our rank in our :cpp:func:`DistComm`, :cpp:func:`CrossComm`, or :cpp:func:`RedundantComm`, respectively.

    .. cpp:function:: int DistSize() const

-      The communicator used to distribute the entire set of entries of the matrix (in some sense, the product of the column and row communicators), our rank in the communicator, and the total number of processes in the communicator, respectively.

-   .. cpp:function:: mpi::Comm RedundantComm() const
-   .. cpp:function:: int RedundantRank() const
+   .. cpp:function:: int CrossSize() const
    .. cpp:function:: int RedundantSize() const

-      The communicator over which data is redundantly stored, our rank in the communicator, and the total number of processes in the communicator, respectively.

-   .. cpp:function:: mpi::Comm CrossComm() const
-   .. cpp:function:: int CrossRank() const
-   .. cpp:function:: int CrossSize() const

-      The orthogonal complement of the product of the `Dist` and `Redundant` communicators with respect to the process grid, our rank in the communicator, and the total number of processes in the communicator, respectively.
+      Return the number of members of our :cpp:func:`DistComm`, :cpp:func:`CrossComm`, or :cpp:func:`RedundantComm`, respectively.

    .. cpp:function:: int Root() const
-   .. cpp:function:: void SetRoot( int root )

-      For querying and changing the process rank in the cross communicator which owns the data.
+      Return the rank of the member of our cross communicator (:cpp:func:`CrossComm`) which can store data.

    .. cpp:function:: bool Participating() const

-      Return whether or not this process can be assigned matrix data (that is, whether or not this process is both in the process grid and the root of its cross communicator).
+      Return whether or not this process can be assigned matrix data (that is, whether or not this process is both in the process grid and the root of :cpp:func:`CrossComm`).

-   .. rubric:: Entry manipulation

    .. cpp:function:: int RowOwner( int i ) const

-      Return the rank (in `ColComm`) of the process which owns row `i`.
+      Return the rank (in :cpp:func:`ColComm`) of the process which owns row `i`.

    .. cpp:function:: int ColOwner( int j ) const

-      Return the rank (in `RowComm`) of the process which owns column `j`.
+      Return the rank (in :cpp:func:`RowComm`) of the process which owns column `j`.

    .. cpp:function:: int Owner( int i, int j ) const

-      Return the rank (in `DistComm`) of the process which owns entry `(i,j)`.
+      Return the rank (in :cpp:func:`DistComm`) of the process which owns entry `(i,j)`.

    .. cpp:function:: int LocalRow( int i ) const
    .. cpp:function:: int LocalCol( int j ) const